 Treatment of burns and degrees of burns

-The treatment of minor superficial burns (or first degree burns), second degree burns and third degree burns (and fourth degree burns in rare cases) is one of the most important topics of interest to people, given that burns are among the most important daily skin injuries in the home, and the doctor must know the ways and methods In addition, treating children's burns is a challenge for the doctor.
+The treatment of minor superficial burns (or first-degree burns), second-degree burns, and third-degree burns (and in rare cases fourth) is one of the most important topics of concern to people, given that burns are one of the most important daily household skin injuries, which the doctor must know in ways and means.
+In addition, the treatment of children's burns is a challenge for the doctor.

 Because the methods of treatment in treating burns for children differ from those in treating burns in adults, and anyone must be familiar with first aid for burns and learn how to treat burns at home from applying cold water to using ointments (such as MEBO ointment).
 The burn victim can apply some coolant (such as olive oil, egg white and toothpaste or even an ointment containing honey) to the burn or call an ambulance and refer the burn patient to a burn health care center in the hospital.

 Burns are divided into three main classes (types) often, and the degree and severity of burns depend on the severity of the injury according to the penetration of the burn into the layers of the skin.
 This information and how to deal with it must be known, as the treatment of burns is related to its depth and size.
 These degrees are:

 - first degree: Mild (such as a sunburn), the top outer layer of skin (epidermis) turns red and is often painful at the site of the burn but does not usually ulcerate.

 - second grade: Affects the upper and lower layers of the skin (dermis and epidermis), the patient feels more pain and redness in the skin, and blisters and bubbles often form.

 - Third degree burns: A third-order burn affects all layers of the skin and layers below the skin, including the fat layer, adjacent tissues, and nerve endings.
 Burns require intensive medical attention and usually leave permanent scars.